We make holistic enterprise security possible.

 Tailored Solutions & Consulting, Inc. (TSC Advantage) is a cyber risk consultancy specializing in the protection of trade secrets, intellectual assets, and other sensitive information.
-TSC Advantage was founded in 2006 as a response to the limitations of traditional security vendors who are failing to incorporate the need for proactive and holistic solutions in combating security threats to enterprises.
+TSC Advantage was founded in 2006 as a response to the limitations of traditional approaches to cyber security that fail to incorporate holistic and proactive solutions in combating threats to enterprises.
 Our patent-pending and U.S. Department of Homeland Security (DHS) SAFETY Act-designated methodology holistically optimizes clients’ security posture to suit their unique organizational, procedural and market environments.

-Headquartered in the Glover Park neighborhood of Washington, D.C., TSC’s global team brings together over 300 years of combined experience in intelligence operations and analysis, business acumen, and agile technology solutions to meet the needs of a wide range of industries and organizations, from the Fortune 500, healthcare, and leading global insurance underwriting markets, to the public sector and operators of U.S. critical infrastructure.
-Our proven delivery of proactive holistic security solutions makes us a uniquely trusted and qualified partner in resolving clients’ most complex and intractable challenges.
+Headquartered in the Washington, DC metro area of downtown Silver Spring, MD, the TSC Advantage global team brings together over 300 years of combined experience in intelligence operations and analysis, traditional business acumen, and agile technology solutions.
+We provide expertise to a wide array of industries and organizations, ranging from the Fortune 500, healthcare, and leading global insurance underwriting markets, to the public sector and operators of U.S. critical infrastructure.
+Our proven delivery of panoramic cyber risk assessment and credentialed expertise makes us uniquely trusted and qualified in remediating clients’ most complex enterprise challenges.

-Our proactive approach examines holistic vulnerability across six critical domains of an organization as well as modules designed for ICS, PCI, and HIPAA with the intent of reducing risk and preventing cyber attacks, data breaches, and acts of terrorism from occurring in the first place.
+Our unique approach examines holistic vulnerability across six critical domains of an organization as well as modules designed for ICS, PCI, and HIPAA with the intent of reducing risk and preventing cyber attacks, data breaches, and acts of terrorism from occurring in the first place.
 Using unparalleled expertise and over 300 years of combined specialized experience exploiting technical, physical, and human vulnerabilities of organizations, TSC Advantage better safeguards client value, innovation, and reputation in an age of sophisticated cyber attacks and data breaches.

-Our patented Threat Vector Manager ™ (TVM) is a U.S. DHS SAFETY-Act designated knowledge management process that identifies trends, patterns, and areas of elevated risk in order to prevent and reduce the inadvertent disclosure and/or compromise of sensitive information.
+Our patent-pending Threat Vector Manager ™ (TVM) is a U.S. DHS SAFETY-Act designated knowledge management process that identifies trends, patterns, and areas of elevated risk across an enterprise in order to prevent and reduce cyber attacks, data breaches, or physical acts of terrorism.

-Designed to meet or exceed numerous national and international industry standards including NIST, ISO, SANS, COBIT as well as proprietary subject matter expertise, TVM™ provides an objective perspective not normally explored: real-time modeling and integrated data enabling for a comprehensive, proactive awareness of global enterprises and identification of emerging threats and risks.
+Mapped to meet and exceed numerous national and international industry standards including NIST, ISO, and fused with proprietary security expertise, TVM™ provides an objective and posture-based perspective of enterprise maturity and security resiliency for a comprehensive understanding of emerging cyber threats and latest in competitive intelligence tradecraft.
 This methodology identifies best business practices, improves performance and decision-making, and informs resource allocation based upon risk sensitivity and exposure.

 TVM™ helps maximize clients’ return on security investments by delivering objective intelligence and practical solutions to FIND, FIX, and PROTECT the most critical problem areas.